-Myth #3: A small downturn can easily be made up with energy efficiency

-- The quickest impacts are financial
+Myth #3: A small downturn can easily be made up with energy efficiency The quickest impacts are financial --Recession or depression --Serious recession in 1973 - 75 Use of biofuels raises food prices --Further increases recession risk Don't need peak for recession --Only need supply/demand shortfall --Likely what we are experiencing now

-- ---Recession or depression

-- ---Serious recession in 1973 75

-- Use of biofuels raises food prices

-- ---Further increases recession risk

-- Don't need peak for recession

-- ---Only need supply/demand shortfall

-- ---Likely what we are experiencing now

 Comment: The connection between oil supply and the economy is not well understood by most.
-A shortage of oil very quickly leads to an increase in prices, and a cutback in the demand for other goods and services.
+A shortage of oil very quickly leads to an increase in prices and a cutback in the demand for other goods and services.
 The combination of these events tends to cause a recession.
+(See The Expected Economic Impact of an Energy Downturn.

 Cutting back on usage tends not to be sufficient to prevent the problem, because there are so many other users around the world, including in China and the developing world.
 They are likely to cause an increasing demand for oil, even if we try to cut back.